AVP Plan

 Configuring Your System

 Once you have your base system, it’s time to configure it for impact.
-Again, this should be driven by your purpose and usage scenarios for the people who will be using the DAM.
+Again, your purpose and usage scenarios for the people who will be using the DAM should drive configuration.
 Here are seven steps to help you configure your system:

-- Determine how your system can be configured to best address those scenarios.
+• Determine how to configure your system to best address those scenarios.

 When you are starting a new implementation, consider which features are most important to your purpose and users, and roll those out incrementally.
 Start your configuration with the highest value and biggest impact features and functionality.
-As you build on more advanced features, such as workflow automation and AI enrichment, take a moment to go back to your purpose and people to ensure implementing these features will create value and impact.
+Then, as you build on more advanced features such as workflow automation and AI enrichment, take a moment to go back to your purpose and people to ensure implementing these features will create value and impact.

 Integrating Your System

-Your DAM system shouldn’t be an island—it is most successful when it is connected to other business systems that use and/or deliver your managed assets.
-But don’t overdo it; integrations can be hard to pull off and should be reserved for only when they have the potential to create the most impact.
+Your DAM system shouldn’t be an island—it will be most successful when connected to other business systems that use and/or deliver your managed assets.
+But don’t overdo it; integrations can be hard to pull off and should be reserved for when they have the potential to create the most impact.

 For every integration, consider: